 It’s a good idea to track your food intake over a few days if you start following a plant-based diet to make sure you meet all of your needs for the day – including calories.

 Wondering about specific requirements, portion sizes and more?
-Find our extensive article on the Vegan Food Pyramid, including free downloadable cheat sheets, below.Meeting Nutrients on a Vegan Diet →
+Find our extensive article on the Vegan Food Pyramid, including free downloadable cheat sheets, below.Meeting Nutrient Needs as a Vegan →

 Just choose from all whole plant foods, especially whole grains, legumes, fruits and vegetables, nuts and seeds, and emphasize the sources of critical nutrients above and listen to your hunger and satiety cues.

 Looking to lose or gain weight?
 Specifics on that here.